Skip to main content.

 Short papers: copies of the two short papers—one retrospective and one prospective—required by the registrar for Moderation.

-Requirements worksheet: a completed requirements worksheet that includes all coursework the student has completed for the GISP major, identifies the primary thematic field, the language used to fulfill the language requirement, and regional focus.
+Requirements worksheet: a completed requirements worksheet that includes all coursework the student has completed for the GIS major, identifies the primary thematic field, the language used to fulfill the language requirement, and regional focus.
 Students who have questions about completing the requirements worksheet should email Michelle Murray at [email protected].

 Writing sample: a 5–7 page paper written in response to an assigned article.
 Details on the article and instructions for the paper will be distributed at least four weeks prior to the scheduled Moderation.